-Any person who believes that he/she has been subjected to discrimination based upon race, color, creed, sex, age, national origin, or disability may file a written complaint with, WNCSource Transportation within 180 days after the discrimination occurred.
-Last Name: st Name: ☐ Male ☐ Female Mailing Address: City State Zip Home Telephone: Work Telephone: E- mail Address Identify the Category of Discrimination: RACE ☐ COLOR NATIONAL ORIGIN ☐ SE X CREED (RELIGION) ENGLISH PROFICIENCY ☐ DISABILITY ☐ LIMITED ☐ AGE NOTE: Title VI bases are race, color, national origin.
+Any person who believes that he/she has been subjected to discrimination based upon race, color, creed, sex, age, national origin, or disability may file a written complaint with, WNCSource

+Transportation within 180 days after the discrimination occurred.

+Last Name:

+First Name:

+Male

+Female

+Mailing Address:

+City

+State

+Zip

+E-mail Address

+Identify the Category of Discrimination:

+RACE COLOR NATIONAL ORIGIN SEX

+Work Telephone:

+☐ CREED (RELIGION) ☐ DISABILITY ☐ LIMITED ENGLISH PROFICIENCY ☐ AGE

+NOTE: Title VI bases are race, color, national origin.
 All other bases are found in the "Nondiscrimination Assurance" of the FTA Certifications & Assurances.

-Identify the Race of the e Complainant

-Black White Hispanic Asian American

-American Indian Alaskan Native Pacific Islander Other

-Date and place of alleged discriminatory action(s).
+Identify the Race of the Identify the Race of the Complainant Black White Hispanic Asian American American Indian Alaskan Native Pacific Islander Other - Date and place of alleged discriminatory action(s).
 Please include earliest date of discrimination and most recent date of discrimination.

-Names of individuals r esponsible for the discriming natory action(s):

-alleged discrimination. protected status (basis) How were you discriminated against?
-Describe the nature of the action, decision, or conditions of the alleged discrimination.
-Explain as clearly as possible what happened and why you believe your protected status (basis) was a factor in the discrimination.
-Include how other persons were treated differently from you.
-(Attach additional page(s), if necessary).
+Names of individuals responsible for the discriminatory action(s): inated against?
+Describe the Explain as clearly as possil protected status (basis) was a factor in the discrimi ination.
+Include how other differently from you.
+(A Attach additional page(s), if necessary).

-The law prohibits intimidation or retaliation against anyone because he/she has either taken action, or participated in action, to secure rights protected by these laws.
-If you feel that you have been retaliated against, separate from the discrimination alleged above, please explain the circumstances below.
-Explain what action you took which you believe was the cause for the alleged retaliation.
+- e has either taken action, or hat you have been retaliated

+against, separate from t the discrimination alleged a bove, please explain the circumstances below.

+Explain what action yo ou took which you believe w as the cause for the alleg ged retaliation.

-- nesses, fellow employees, s to support or clarify your c - nom we may contact for ational page(s), if necessary).
+nesses, fellow employees, so to support or clarify your co om we may contact for tional page(s), if necessary).

-Name Address • Telephone
+Name Address Telephone

 1

 2

 3

-4.
+4